Choosing fencing for your property – An Anti-Climb Fence installed by Safe Site Facilities of Worthing, West Sussex UK

 Choosing Fencing for Your Home

-Security must be at the top of the list.
+Security must be at the top of the list while choosing fencing for your home.
 Are you looking to create a safe garden environment for your children to play in away from prying eyes, or looking to secure your property against intruders?

 The height of a fence often goes hand in hand with security; a low fence such as a picket fence or low wall can be easily scaled, whilst timber fence panels are available in a range of heights with around six feet being the norm.
 A steel palisade security fencing is by design almost impossible to scale, and can be installed alongside a security gate to provide formidable protection to your home, although the design will not provide much privacy.